-The priorities for investment will be concentrated on Cheadle Square (the area between Bolton Town Hall and Moor Lane) one of our key intervention areas.
+Last December, Bolton was successfully offered up to £22.9m of funding from the central government’s Towns Fund to help regenerate the Town Centre.
+This is in addition to the £1m accelerated funding already secured.
+The priorities for investment will be concentrated on Cheadle Square (the area between Bolton Town Hall and Moor Lane) which is one of our key intervention areas.

-To find out more about the towns fund go to www.gov.uk
+To find out more about the Government’s towns fund go to https://townsfund.org.uk/.

 Bolton’s Towns Investment Plan which was submitted and copies of all the meeting minutes can be viewed in the documents below.